 - ⅓ cup tahini (raw or roasted, though roasted will give more flavor)

-- 1 tablespoon grapeseed oil or vegan shortening
+- 1 tablespoon grapeseed oil or palm shortening

 - 1 tablespoon vanilla extract

-- ¼ cup sesame seeds (hulled or unhulled -I used hulled)
+- ¼ cup raw sesame seeds , hulled or unhulled -I used hulled

 If you like your cookies crunchy, leave them out after baking.
 If you are looking for cookies with a chewier center then store them in an airtight container.